Are Pumpkin Seeds Fattening? (And How to Eat Them The Healthy Way)

 What is the calorie count of pumpkin seeds?

 One cup of pumpkin is likely to provide you with 285 calories most of it coming from carbohydrates and fat.
-So it’s a rich source of energy and take heed that it’s not fattening.
+So it’s a rich source of energy.

 How to eat pumpkin seeds in a healthy manner?

 Around regions of Mexico and in several European countries, pumpkin seeds are a favorite snack food.
 The most common way of eating these seeds is by roasting them.

 A healthier recipe would be to bake these seeds at a low temperature to retain most of its oils.
 Heating at high temperatures can easily derange the proteins and fats present in these seeds.